 Mellencamp warns that exposure to these chemicals is known to have, "detrimental impacts on infant and childhood growth; women's health and pregnancy; cholesterol levels, the kidneys and liver; the immune system and more."
 The EPA and CDC have also linked these chemicals to certain types of cancer.

-The Remedy Rx: Your public water company is required to inform you if your water is contaminated with unacceptable levels of these chemicals.
-The company may suggest that you use an alternative water source if the water isn’t safe for a period of time.
-However, if you’re concerned about PFAs and PFOs in your water, Mr. Mellencacmp suggests installing a water filter.
+The Rx: Your public water company is required to inform you if your water is contaminated with unacceptable levels of these chemicals.
+The company may suggest that you use an alternative water source if the water isn't safe for a period of time.
+However, if you're concerned about PFAs and PFOs in your water, Mr. Mellencacmp suggests installing a water filter.
 A filter that meets the NSF Standard P473 is designed to remove these chemicals from water.
-If you’re not sure, you can visit the NSF website to verify that the filter in question has been certified to remove these chemicals from tap water.
-And to live your happiest and healthiest life, don’t miss this essential list of the 50 Unhealthiest Habits on the Planet.
+If you're not sure, you can visit the NSF website to verify that the filter in question has been certified to remove these chemicals from tap water.
+And to get through this pandemic without catching coronavirus, don't miss this essential list: Most COVID Patients Did This Before Getting Sick.